 The Pony Swim and Auction , held the last consecutive Wednesday and Thursday in July, probably originated from the colonists' practice of rounding up foals and yearlings to renew their supply of workhorses.
 On these days the partly wild ponies are rounded up from their home on the southern end of Assateague Island to swim at slack tide (when the tide is changing and there is no movement) across the narrow channel to Chincoteague.
 Foals are sold at auction; the rest swim back to Assateague.
 The island's ponies were made famous by Marguerite Henry's book, “Misty of Chincoteague.”

 The Pony Express , a trolley bus system covering most of the island, offers access to many hotels, restaurants, shops, parks and other points of interest.
 Schedules and routes vary seasonally; the fare is 25c per ride and correct change is appreciated.
-Additionally, a 1-hour narrated trolley tour departs from the Community Center, 6155 Community Dr., daily at 2:15 and 3:15, mid-June through Labor Day (excluding July 30).
+Additionally, a 1-hour narrated trolley tour departs from the Community Center, 6155 Community Dr., Tuesday and Thursday at 2 and 3:15, early June-Labor Day (excluding July 30).
 The fare for the guided trolley tour is $4; $2 (ages 2-12).
 Phone (757) 336-6519.